-Of the 17,890 calls received between January 1, 2014 and November 15, 2015, 153 callers indicated some sort of dissatisfaction with the services sought.
+Of the 17,890 calls received between January 1, 2014 and November 15, 2015, 153 callers indicated some sort of dissatisfaction with the services attempted to be received.
 The services that were most often perceived to be lacking (i.e., four or more callers indicated dissatisfaction) are presented in Table 27.
-As shown, the two services that were most frequently perceived as unmet needs were: (1) senior housing information and referral and (2) dental care referrals.
+As shown, the two services that were most frequently perceived to be unmet were: (1) senior housing information and referral and (2) dental care referrals.

-Table 27.
-Services A ssociated with Unmet Nee ds Sourcewise Information & Assistance, January 1, 2014 - November 15, 2015 Number of Clients who Stated Need was Unmet Most Common Reason for Unmet Need Senior Housing Information and Referral 18 Service does not exist (10) Dental Care Referrals 14 Service does not exist (12) Shared Housing Facilities 7 Service does not exist (3) Household Related Public Assistance Programs 7 Client unsatisfied with service (3) Emergency Shelter Clearinghouses 6 Service does not exist (2) Household Related Public Assistance Program 5 Client unsatisfied with service (3) Housing 4 Client unsatisfied with service (3) Grocery Delivery 4 Service does not exist (2) Gas Money 4 Service does not exist (4) Adult Residential Care Homes 4 Service does not exist (3)
+Service Number of Clients who Stated Need was Unmet Most Common Reason for Unmet Need Senior Housing Information and Referral 18 Service does not exist (10) Dental Care Referrals 14 Service does not exist (12) Shared Housing Facilities 7 Service does not exist (3) Household Related Public Assistance Programs 7 Client unsatisfied with service (3) Emergency Shelter Clearinghouses 6 Service does not exist (2) Household Related Public Assistance Program 5 Client unsatisfied with service (3) Housing 4 Client unsatisfied with service (3) Grocery Delivery 4 Service does not exist (2) Gas Money 4 Service does not exist (4) Adult Residential Care Homes 4 Service does not exist (3)